linux-system-roles/logging/design_docs/rsyslog_inputs_outputs_flows.md

 The logging_inputs variables in the inventory specifies the input methods (plugins) to get the log messages.
 Currently, basics type (`imjournal` and `imtcp`, `imptcp`, `imudp`) and files type (`imfiles) are supported.

 The file's naming convention is similar to the outputs.
-When the input type can have multiple logging inputs such has reading from log files, the same number of input configuration files are generated and its name is constructed of prefix 2 digits, `input`, type of the input, and the unique name of the input item concatinated by `-` with suffix `.conf`.
+When the input type can have multiple logging inputs such has reading from log files, the same number of input configuration files are generated and its name is constructed of prefix 2 digits, `input`, type of the input, and the unique name of the input item concatenated by `-` with suffix `.conf`.

 The contents of an input configuration file has the caller point to the ruleset name in the output configuration based on the flow definition described next.